SPIX23/shaiya-solutions/ep3/readme.md

 **contents**

-* an sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level
+* a sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level

 * some ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit